 In his voice, I recognise the wistfulness of a brother who is still in mourning.
 It reminds me of a line from a song that Nazia herself once sang:

 "Dil ko kaisay ab samjhaon yaadein chor dey?"

 How can I tell my heart to move on, to leave its memories behind? —Kya Hua (Young Tarang, 1984).

-Today marks the 52nd birth anniversary of Nazia Hassan.
-This piece was originally published on [Images] in August 2016.
+Today marks the 16th death anniversary of Nazia Hassan.